silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 packages to be built in order to enable history viewer functionality.
 This section includes a very basic webpack configuration which uses [@silverstripe/webpack-config](https://www.npmjs.com/package/@silverstripe/webpack-config).

 [hint]
-If you have this configured for your project already, ensure you have the `react-apollo` and `graphql-tag` libraries in your `package.json` requirements (with the appropriate version constraints from below), and skip this section.
+If you have this configured for your project already, ensure you have the `@apollo/client` and `graphql-tag` libraries in your `package.json` requirements (with the appropriate version constraints from below), and skip this section.
 [/hint]

 [notice]
-Using `@silverstripe/webpack-config` will keep your transpiled bundle size smaller and ensure you are using the correct versions of `react-apollo` and `graphql-tag`, as these will automatically be added as [webpack externals](https://webpack.js.org/configuration/externals/).
+Using `@silverstripe/webpack-config` will keep your transpiled bundle size smaller and ensure you are using the correct versions of `@apollo/client` and `graphql-tag`, as these will automatically be added as [webpack externals](https://webpack.js.org/configuration/externals/).
 If you are not using that npm package, it is very important you use the correct versions of those dependencies.
 [/notice]

 You can configure your directory structure like so: